Which place is cheaper, Philadelphia or Atlanta?

 When comparing the travel costs between Atlanta and Philadelphia, we can see that Philadelphia is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Philadelphia is bigger, and its population is about 3.6 times larger than the population of Atlanta.
-When comparing the population of Atlanta vs. Philadelphia, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Philadelphia has a larger population, and is about 4 times larger than the population of Atlanta.
+When comparing the sizes of Atlanta and Philadelphia, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Atlanta and Philadelphia.
+The summer months attract visitors to Atlanta because of the city activities and the family-friendly experiences.
 Furthermore, the city activities, the music scene, and the family-friendly experiences are the main draw to Philadelphia this time of year.

 In July, Atlanta is generally a little warmer than Philadelphia.
 Daily temperatures in Atlanta average around 82°F (28°C), and Philadelphia fluctuates around 77°F (25°C).